TEnders64/OnlinePython_Lectures/FlaskBasic/lecture1.md

 - Disappearing Ninja

 ####The Flask Mini-Framework
+- Who uses Flask?
+  - Lots of people!
+  - Pinterest
+  - Twilio
+  - LinkedIn uses it for their 'internal stack'
 - HTTP Request/Response Cycle
   - What's that look like again?
 - Where does Flask come in?